voipmeister/docs/pages/03.setup/05.installation/docs.md

 FLUSH PRIVILEGES;
 ```

-2. Go to your site
+##### Running the installer

+!!!
+There isn't a `setup` folder in the tar file.
+It's done as a Laravel route, which serves to see that your webserver/htaccess files are working correctly

 Once you go to your site, you'll see a page like this, click to proceed to the installer.

 ![](step1.png?sizes=50vw)

-3. After clicking next, you'll see the requirements check page.
+After clicking next, you'll see the requirements check page.
 The installer will only let you proceeed if all of the requirements are met.

 ![](step2.png?sizes=50vw)

-4. The next page brings you to the database setup page.
+The next page brings you to the database setup page.

 - Enter the name of your site and the URL
 - Enter your database credentials.